List of Alarm für Cobra 11 – Die Autobahnpolizei characters: Ben Jäger

 Chief Inspector Ben Jäger (portrayed by Tom Beck) is Chris' successor.
 He was first introduced to Semir in "Auf Eigene Faust", when Semir was chasing Chris' murderer, Sander Kalvus.
 Although distrustful of him at first, Semir and Ben soon became good friends.
-Ben is characterised as being an ambitious, often rebellious young officer and later, a similar counterpart to Semir's behaviour.
+Ben is characterized as being an ambitious, often rebellious young officer and later, a similar counterpart to Semir's behavior.

 In "Einsame Entscheidung", he left the police after an emotional case, where he was forced to shoot his girlfriend to save Semir, and swore he never wanted to go through something like this again.
 He left to start his career as a musician in the United States, for which he was given a guitar signed by his colleagues.
 At the end of the episode, he is seen performing "This Time" in Hollywood with his band "The Backseats".

 Ben would briefly return in "Happy Birthday" in 2019, to celebrate Semir's 50th birthday.

 Alexander Brandt

 After 2 years in prison for drug deals, Chief Inspector Alexander "Alex" Brandt, née Rickert (played by Vinzenz Kiefer), starts a new life in "Revolution".
 He is shown with a personality mixed with Andre's and Semir's behaviors; rowdy at times, but willing to get the job done.
 Alex is first shown leaving prison in the pilot episode of Season 19.
-However he owned a gun and a Police ID in his shack, which means he serves the law.
+However, he owned a gun and a Police ID in his shack, which means he serves the law.
 He seems to have a good-bad relationship with Semir at first, but later, they become coexistent and cooperative with each other.
 Sometimes, in a hurry before taking up a chase, he will even take the wheel of Semir's car, using manual shift and scrapping it very few times.
 Alex also has a relationship with a young boy named Felix Neuberger, who had a few recurring appearances after the pilot episode "The Dark Side".
 He also appears to have a soft side going with his hardened self, as he shows this with officer Jenny Dorn after the death of Dieter Bonrath.

 In "Wind Chimes", Alex met his father, Frank Rickert, who had committed a crime 30 years ago and been in hiding since that.
 After Frank was killed, Alex broke down completely as he has lost almost every great aspect of his family.
 This in turn led to his resignation from police, as he is last shown riding his Triumph Thruxton 900 on the autobahn away from the NRW after parting from Semir, intending to go find his mother in Brazil.